Star Wars Knights of the Old Republic II: The Sith Lords: Critical reception

 GameSpot criticized Knights of the Old Republic IIs graphics, calling them "lackluster".
-GameSpy's reviewer felt that the game's graphics were disappointing, calling them "a little dated" and "half-baked".
+GameSpys reviewer felt that the game's graphics were disappointing, calling them "a little dated" and "half-baked".
 The reviewer further criticized the graphics for looking the same as they were in the first game of the series, saying that they could only be considered "good" during the release of that game.
 GameZone said that the game looks exactly the same as the original Knights of the Old Republic and that it does not compare to the majority of mainstream games released at the time.
 GameSpy called the music in the game "excellent"; however, the reviewer noted that some of it is re-used from the first game of the series.
 The GameSpy reviewer also said that while the majority of the voice-acting is good, there are "a few more examples of bad voice-acting" than in the first Knights of the Old Republic.
 GameZone said that the "top-notch" voice acting complements the game's very well-written dialogue, and also praised the game's sound effects.

 The game was criticized for its glitches; several players reported having problems with pathfinding bugs.
-1UP.com's reviewer condemned Knights of the Old Republic II for having the same bugs and technical issues as in the first game, saying that his party "still had a tendency to warp and skip around the map at times", and he also criticized the pathfinding in the game.
+1UP.coms reviewer condemned Knights of the Old Republic II for having the same bugs and technical issues as in the first game, saying that his party "still had a tendency to warp and skip around the map at times", and he also criticized the pathfinding in the game.
 GameSpy said that the game's bugs are "hard to forgive", and that these issues did not occur in the first Knights of the Old Republic.
 In a different article, GameSpy said that the game is incomplete, and attributed this to its rushed deadline.

 GameSpy called Kreia the best video game character of 2005, saying that she was "easily the most intriguing, complicated, enigmatic, well-designed and nuanced character in a video game this year".
 The game received runner-up placements in GameSpots 2004 "Best Role-playing Game", "Best Voice Acting", "Best New Character" and "Best Game Based on a TV or Film Property" award categories across all platforms.
 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.